Paradox of Choice

 Distro hopping

-How to avoid paradox of choice
+How to avoid the paradox of choice